TayyabAkhtar786/ReconLite/README.md

  --whatweb       : Run WhatWeb (requires it to be installed separately)
  --report        : Save all output to a .txt report file
- --verbose       : Show process steps in console
- -h              : Show help and usage guide
+ --verbose       : Show process steps in console -h/--help       : Show help and usage guide